TrueConf/python-trueconf-bot/README.md

 1. [TrueConf Server Chatbot API Documentation](https://trueconf.com/docs/chatbot-connector/en/overview/)
 2. [python-trueconf-bot Documentation](https://trueconf.github.io/python-trueconf-bot/)

 All updates and releases are available in the repository.
-Track build status and test coverage.
+Track the build status and test coverage.

 ---